ctemelkuran/JokesWebApp/README.md

 This project is created with the help of [Shad Sluiter](https://www.youtube.com/user/shadsluiter)'s [ASP.NET Core Crash Course](https://www.youtube.com/watch?v=BfEjDD8mWYg) tutorial.
 It is a simple ASP.NET Core MVC Web Application.
 Individual user accounts can be created.
 Create, edit and delete options needs user authentication.
+For the database built-in SQL Server in Visual Studio 2019 is used.

 ### Usage

-For database management handled by the ORM following code should run in Package Manager Console:
+For database management to get handled by the ORM following code should run in Package Manager Console:

 1. Add migration
 	```sh